MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-meeting-templates.md

 ## Specify which meeting templates are available to users

-By default, the **Global** policy allows users to see all available templates, including default templates and any custom templates that you've created.
+By default, the **Global (Org-wide default)** meeting template policy allows users to see all available templates, including default templates and any custom templates that you've created.
 If you want to limit which templates are available for different people or groups, you can create policies specifying this.

 To create a meeting template policy